 Lifted from a dream, Sossusvlei is full of picturesque sand dunes surrounded by clay pans.
-The most surreal attraction is the Deadvlei, where the dead acacia trees contrast the white shiny salty floor of the pan.
+The most surreal attraction is the Deadvlei, where the dead acacia trees contrast the pan’s white, shiny, salty floor.

 Wish to stand at “Hell’s door?”
-Head to Derweze, a giant illuminated hole rich in natural gas, in the middle of the Karakum dessert.
-The crater is made by geologists more than 40 years ago, and the flames within have been burning ever since.
+Head to Derweze, a giant illuminated hole rich in natural gas in the middle of the Karakum desert.
+The crater was made by geologists more than 40 years ago, and the flames within have been burning ever since.

 Fregate Island, Seychelles